zaidalhuda/ai-in-teaching/README.md

 **Generate Discussion Questions**
 ```
-Create 5 age-appropriate questions about AI ethics for [grade level]:
+Create 5 age-appropriate questions about AI ethics for [course level]:
 Focus on privacy, fairness, responsible use, and cultural sensitivity.
 Build from basic understanding to deeper thinking.
 Include perspectives from different cultural contexts.